One Tool Is Enough: Reinforcement Learning for Repository-Level LLM Agents

 \subsection{Effectiveness}

 \paragraph{Baselines} We compare our method against LocAgent \cite{chen-etal-2025-locagent}, CoSIL \cite{jiang2025cosil}, Agentless \cite{xia2024agentless}, OrcaLoca \cite{yu2025orcalocallmagentframework}, and RepoSearcher \cite{ma2025toolintegratedreinforcementlearningrepo}.
 LocAgent is distilled from Claude3.5-Sonnet, and RepoSearcher is distilled from Claude3.7-Sonnet.
-Detailed explanation of baseline methods are presented in Appendix.~\ref{sec:baselines}. \paragraph{Results} As illustrated in Table.~\ref{tab:agent_comparison_verified}, on balanced metrics (Sample-F1 and IoU) for both function-level and file-level localization, our method surpasses all baseline methods with the same model size.
+See Appendix~\ref{sec:baselines} for more details. \paragraph{Results} As illustrated in Table~\ref{tab:agent_comparison_verified}, on balanced metrics (Sample-F1 and IoU) for both function-level and file-level localization, our method surpasses all baseline methods with the same model size.
 Moreover, if we train RepoNavigator with GRPO, the 7B model surpasses 14B baselines, and our 14B model surpasses 32B baselines on Sample-F1 and IoU.
-This contributes to the validness of RepoNavigator furthermore.
+This further validates the effectiveness of RepoNavigator.
 For 14B and 32B models, RepoNavigator achieves SOTA among all training-free methods.
-This implies that the tool we implement is effective and promising, and our single tool pipeline is better than previous multi-tools pipelines.
+This implies that the tool we implement is effective in practice, and our single tool pipeline is better than previous multi-tool pipelines.

-Compared with RepoSearcher, which is distilled from claude-3.7-sonnet \cite{anthropic2025claude37sonnet} and reinforced by GRPO, trained RepoNavigator outperforms it on all metrices except recall.
+Compared to RepoSearcher, which is distilled from claude-3.7-sonnet \cite{anthropic2025claude37sonnet} and reinforced by GRPO, trained RepoNavigator outperforms it in all metrics except recall.
 Moreover, we found that our training-free method outperforms RepoSearcher for 14B models.
-This is probably due to the simplified tool we integrate to the agent (see Sec.~\ref{sec:dicussion} for more details).
+We attribute this improvement to the simplified tool we integrate into the agent (see Sec.~\ref{sec:dicussion} for more details).

 To assess the generalizability of RepoNavigator, we present its performance on Python samples from the SWE-bench\_Pro dataset \cite{yang2025swe} in Table~\ref{tab:agent_comparison_pro}.
 The results on this dataset are consistent with those observed on SWE-bench\_Verified.
 While we cannot fully exclude the potential influence of data leakage in SWE-bench\_Verified, we can make a stronger claim regarding SWE-bench\_Pro, as it was released after the publication of the Qwen2.5 series.